TheSilvered/nest/docs/stdlib/io_library.md

 **Returns:**

-Returns a 5-character string where the first character is `r` if the file can be read and `-` otherwise, the second one is `w` if the file can be written and `-` otherwise, the third one `b` if the file is opened in binary mode and `-` if it is opened normally, the fourth is `s` if the file is seekable and `-` otherwise and the last one is `t` if the file is a TTY and `-` otherwise.
+A 5-character string where the first character is `r` if the file can be read and `-` otherwise, the second one is `w` if the file can be written and `-` otherwise, the third one `b` if the file is opened in binary mode and `-` if it is opened normally, the fourth is `s` if the file is seekable and `-` otherwise and the last one is `t` if the file is a TTY and `-` otherwise.